thomasostersen/python_datasci_template/README.md

-# A Template Data Science Project
+# A Template For Data Science Projects

 This repository contains a base directory structure for data science projects.